idiazroncero/ckeditor-dynamic-widget/README.md

 </div>
 ```

-#### The solution
+### The solution

-There are many requests of this funcionality as you can see [here](https://github.com/ckeditor/ckeditor4/issues/3767) or
+Many users have reflected on this issue, as you can see [here](https://github.com/ckeditor/ckeditor4/issues/3767) or
 [here](https://stackoverflow.com/questions/36365916/ckeditor-multiple-editables-with-same-selector) or [here](https://dev.ckeditor.com/ticket/12524).

-Most of them have shortocomings.
+Given that CKEditor 4 won't solve this, the only solution is to name each item with a unique name
+and generate editable areas for each one.

 The different approach of this solution is to use CKEditor's widget `initEditable()` method in
 order to be able to dynamically generate as many editable areas as needed.